valentinlageard/brainfuck/README.md

 `-s "speed in ms"` |Speed of the verbose mode in ms (50ms by default).
 `-p`|Prompt mode of the verbose mode.
 You have to press Enter to pass from step to step.
 Force verbose mode.
 `-m "memory in bytes"`|Memory size in bytes (20 bytes by default).
+`-d`|Prints the decimal value of each character in the resulting string separated with a space.

 ##Usage